Meet Stephen P. Will

 The ability to provide assistance to clients and get them through what could otherwise be a tough time.
 For example, we try to keep the real estate closings pleasant and non-complicated, but there are always issues that come up and we try and handle those as easily as possible with less stress on our clients.
 Estate planning is generally done when there are not a lot of immediate issues but they are planning for the future.
 Estate administration, however, is the opposite.
 Then there is often the loss of a loved one so there are emotional as well as legal issues.
 It is rewarding to us when things are done and done correctly and the client appreciates the services we have provided.

 Also, I have a lot of loyalty to Culpeper; it’s rewarding to me to do work that benefits members of this community.
 I am fortunate to have grown up here.
-I was born and raised in Culpeper, attended Culpeper High School, went to Virginia Universities (Virginia Tech for Bachelor’s degree, UVA for Law degree), and then returned home.
+I was born and raised in Culpeper, attended Culpeper High School, went to Virginia Universities (Virginia Tech for a Bachelor’s degree, UVA for a Law degree), and then returned home.
 I had clerked at this firm during law school and came directly to work here after graduating.
 I’ve practiced law here for forty years.
 So, I do know Culpeper.
 I know the people who are from here and I meet the people who are moving here and are eager to become part of our community.
 It’s very rewarding to me when we’ve done work for a client and then they return to see us again to assist with another legal issue.
 It’s evidence that we are doing the right thing and our clients appreciate our efforts on their behalf.

 What advice do you have for someone who is looking for a lawyer?

-I think the best way to judge a lawyer’s ability is by getting first-hand comments from people that have used their services before.
+I think the best way to judge a lawyer’s ability is by getting first-hand comments from people who have used their services before.
 There are lots of ways to find lawyers today – social media, Facebook, phonebook, Yellow Page ads – but the best way to pick an attorney is to find someone who has had personal representation from that attorney previously and see what they have to say about the attorney.

 Categories: